Skip to main content

 • Inflation protection through the KPI adjustment of rental income

-Login takes place via a simple, but secure two-step process.
+Login is via a simple but secure two-step authentication.
 Opens in Chrome or Edge.

 Key figures Q4 2025